vertica/VerticaPy/docs/source/user_guide_full_stack_linear_regression.rst

 Conclusion
 -----------

 We've seen two techniques that can help us create powerful linear regression models.
-While the first method normalized the data and looked for correlations, the second method applied a ``PCA`` model.
+While the first method normalized the data and looked for correlations, the second method applied a :py:func:`~verticapy.machine_learning.vertica.PCA` model.
 The second one allows us to confirm the Gauss-Markov assumptions - an essential part of using linear models.